About Data Works

 Calderdale Data Works is owned and managed by Calderdale Council.
 Our Open Data platform is developed and supported by DataPress, who connect open data publishers with their local communities and whose engagement platform powers both the London DataStore and the Data Mill North.

-We are a founding member of the Open Data institute (ODI) – Leeds and are working closely with them and other partners on a range of Open Data projects.
-More information about the projects and innovation taking place with the ODI can be found at ODI Leeds projects.
+We are a founding member of Open Innovations (formerly Open Data institute (ODI) – Leeds) and are working closely with them and other partners on a range of Open Data projects.
+More information about the projects and innovation taking place can be found at Open Innovations projects.

 Find out more about Data Works and Open Data in Calderdale by viewing our YouTube video.